 Island hopping from Krabi

 Ao Nang is a touristy little town and is the perfect hub to get to either Tonsai or Railay beach.
 Plenty of simple nightlife and a lovely street food scene can be found here.
 The secluded bays of Railay and Tonsai are cut off from the mainland by massive limestone cliffs and therefore only reachable by boat; the ultimate beaches to relax plus this is the place where you can find the best rock climbing of the country.
-From Ao Nang there are many tours to the spectacular surrounding islands, take a look at my article Thailand Island Hopping Itinerary for more island hopping Thailand tips around Krabi or read about my favorite beach in Krabi.
+From Ao Nang there are many tours to the spectacular surrounding islands, take a look at my suggested Thailand Island Hopping routes for more island hopping Thailand tips around Krabi or read about the best beaches in Krabi.

 Close to Ao Nang you can find two spectacular hikes: Tab Kak Hang Nak and the Tiger Temple.
 Try the challenging climb with unbelievable views over the limestone cliff landscape, the ocean and the surrounding islands.
 If you have some energy left there are 600 steps that lead to the top of a mountain where you can find the so-called Tiger Temple.
 Don’t worry there are no tigers here!

 Accommodation suggestions for Ao Nang:

 It took me a couple years to finally make it to this laid back island but it cannot be missed in any island hopping Thailand itinerary.
 Super friendly people and low-key island life is waiting for you.
 Some decent party places, long and wide beaches and a scooter friendly island to tour around.
 I really enjoyed my time in Koh Lanta.
 It was beginning of May and there was not much going on.
 Perfect to rejuvenate after partying in Koh Phi Phi.